Symatem/SymatemJS/README.md

 -   IVI: Which attributes exist?
 -   IIV: Which values exist?

-They are accessed by BasicBackend.queryMask.MMM for example.
+They are accessed by BasicBackend.queryMasks.MMM for example.
 Positions of the triple which are not masked by Match but by Varying or by Ignore should be set to BasicBackend.symbolByName.Void.